By Jared Polis

 That’s why in early May when I heard that the Federal Emergency Management Agency (FEMA) wasn’t reimbursing Colorado for $40 million in flood recovery projects, I took action.

-Sen. Bennet and I urged FEMA Administrator William Long and Regional Administrator Lee dePalo to reimburse Boulder County and rethink their bait-and-switch interpretation of eligible projects.
+Sen. Bennet and I are continuing to collaborate with Boulder County on its appeal to FEMA, doing everything possible to urge FEMA Administrator William Long to reimburse the county and rethink its bait-and-switch interpretation of eligible projects.

-The flawed interpretation requires that all disaster recovery projects - regardless of type or location - follow specific, uniform codes in order to be eligible for reimbursement.
-Let’s be honest, Lyons is nothing like the communities on the east coast and communities in Boulder County need flexibility to rebuild in the most resilient, cost-effective way.
+The flawed interpretation requires that all disaster recovery projects - regardless of type or location - follow specific, uniform codes to be eligible for reimbursement.
+Let’s be honest, Lyons is nothing like the communities on the east coast.
+Communities in Boulder County need flexibility to rebuild in the most resilient, cost-effective way.

-In so many ways our recovery has come a long way.
-In May, the community saw the opening of McConnell Bridge over St. Vrain Creek, allowing residents greater ease to get to U.S. 36.
+Our recovery has come a long way in so many ways.
+In May, the community saw the opening of McConnell Bridge over St. Vrain Creek, allowing residents easier access to U.S. 36.
 Just to the north, U.S. 34 recently re-opened after nearly two years of construction.

-But we know the recovery is not complete.
-Some residents are still displaced, and there is a lack of affordable housing now available.
+But the recovery is not complete.
+Some residents are still displaced, and there is a lack of available affordable housing.